wkhere/stackless/Doc/reference/expressions.rst

    level, they may be counter-intuitive to users.
-For example, the strings ``u"\u00C7"`` and ``u"\u0043\u0327"`` compare differently, even though they both represent the same unicode character (LATIN CAPTITAL LETTER C WITH CEDILLA).
+For example, the strings ``u"\u00C7"`` and ``u"\u0043\u0327"`` compare differently, even though they both represent the same unicode character (LATIN CAPITAL LETTER C WITH CEDILLA).
 To compare strings in a human recognizable way, compare using :func:`unicodedata.normalize`.

 .. [#] The implementation computes this efficiently, without constructing lists or